hyperledger-labs/fabric-token-sdk/docs/services/identity.md

 First, instantiate your roles.
 The identity service come equipped with two `Role` implementation.
 One is based on X.509 certificates, the other one is based on Idemix.
-Both requires the identities to be stored following the Hyperledger Fabric MSP prescriptions.
+Both requires the identities to be stored on the filesystem following the Hyperledger Fabric MSP prescriptions.

 High level, these are the steps to follow:
 1. Instantiate the roles your driver will support.
-2. Instantiate the Identity Provider passing the constructed roles.
+2. Instantiate the Wallet Registries for each role.

-3. Instantiate the Wallet Registries for each role.
+Let see an example taken from the [`fabtoken`](./../../token/core/fabtoken/driver) driver.